 For the massive Swedish cope logs, the bottoms of the logs are notched at the corner.
 This allows for the log to tightly nest with the top of the log below.
 This treatment is called a saddle-notch corner.
 With this design, logs from each course in each wall extend passed the corner, oftentimes by a fair distance.
 This treatment maintains the massive appearance appropriate for a Swedish cope home.
 With the clapboard style, a corner post is used.

 We would be glad to build you a log home featuring whichever of these log profiles and corner styles appeals most to you.
-Please contact Real Log Homes today to get started on your dream log home.
+Please call Real Log Homes today or fill out the form below for more information.